ASNA/ASNA.AmyuniPDF/README.md

         LeaveSr DriverInfo.OutputFileName + ".pdf"
     EndFunc

 This method should be called after your logic has printed your report.
 You'll notice that this code calls the Amyuni PDF driver's `Unlock()` method.
-This call is a little on the superstitious because the driver itself calls this method internally when it's needed.
+This call is a little on the superstitious side because the driver itself calls this method internally when it's needed.
 The Unlock() method unlocks the given spool file name and then waits a given number of milliseconds to ensure the PDF is written and closed before continuing.
 However, you'll also notice a that a second wait occurs in the WaitForFile method (that method is in the `Manager` class).
 That code provides a second test to make absolutely sure the PDF is ready to use.
 Latency can occur as the PDF is being written disk and this avoids any problems that may cause.